somnio-software/flutter-wordle-challenge/README.md

 ## Ingredients 🍳

--   Start with our template
+-   Start with this template
 -   Use at least 110 words in the Wordle.
 -   Have fun with your creativity!